dream-gcm/usermanual/source/Chapter3.md

 ---
 ## 3.3 `source` directory
 In the `/source` directory you’ll find the model: at time of writing it’s `dream_v8.1.f`.
-Appendix A section 6 and Appendix D take you through the code in some detail.
+[Appendix A, section 6](https://dreamusermanual.readthedocs.io/en/latest/AppendixA.html#a6-code-structure) and [Appendix D](https://dreamusermanual.readthedocs.io/en/latest/AppendixD.html) take you through the code in some detail.
 It is easy to edit the code but not recommended !
 If you do want to hack it for some special reason, just make sure you keep a safe original copy.
 The model calls some library routines in /lib but once compiled these should not be touched.
 It also reads a lot of parameters and common block variable declarations from the `/include` directory.
 Note that this is set up to work at two resolutions, T31 and T42, with the associated grid resolutions of 96 and 128 points around a latitude circle (and 24 and 32 latitudes per hemisphere).
 Switching between resolutions is transparent for the code, and to a large extent also for the associated data files.
 It's all set up in the job script, as described in the next section.
 So you have very little reason to visit this source directory.

 Also in the include subdirectory is a `setup` file.
 This contains a few edits to the code to alter its behaviour depending on some choices made in the job script namelists.
 The idea is to have some standard use cases, but we haven’t gone very far down this road as in general everyone’s use case is different.